Frequently Asked Questions

 All activities are led by 1-2 counselors, with an average activity class size of 10-15 campers.

-In 2021, our smallest sessions will be comprised of ~120 campers, while our largest sessions will have as many as 175 campers.
+Our smallest sessions will be comprised of ~120 campers, while our largest sessions will have as many as 200 campers.
 (These totals include all one-weekers, two-weekers, and CILTs/CITS).

-All of our programs are for boys & girls ages 6-14.
-(For 2021, we have extended the upper age limit to 15 years old to make up for the missed 2020 season).
-Our Adventure Trails & Trailriders sessions are for boys & girls ages 8-16.
+All of our programs are for boys & girls ages 5-14.
+Our Adventure Trails sessions are for boys & girls ages 10-16.

 Campers can really start at any age.
 We have as much success with campers that start age 5 as those that start at age 13!